Duymanhnguyen/BDA_2024_ViralEncephalitis/README.md

 ## Overview

-This project performs a comprehensive meta-analysis of transcriptomic data from various studies related to viral encephalitis.
+This project performs a comprehensive meta-analysis of transcriptomic data from various studies sourced from the public database of Gemma that are related to viral encephalitis.
 The goal is to identify common gene expression patterns and pathways associated with viral infections that lead to encephalitis.
-This repository contains scripts, functions, and analysis results derived from public datasets sourced from the public database of Gemma.
+This repository contains scripts, functions, and analysis results of the project.

 ### Project History

 The Brain Data Alchemy project was initiated by **Dr. Megan Hagenauer**, who developed the core pipeline available at [Brain Data Alchemy GitHub](https://github.com/hagenaue/BrainDataAlchemy/tree/main).
-The pipeline was later enhanced by **Duy Nguyen**, a Biological Chemistry and Statistics major at Grinnell College, who participated as a trainee in the first and third cohorts of the project.
+The pipeline was later improved by **Duy Nguyen**, a Biological Chemistry and Statistics major at Grinnell College, who participated as a trainee in the first and third cohorts of the project.

 ### Data Collection

-The data collection for this project was performed in June 2022 and included six datasets:
+The data collection for this project was performed in June 2022 and included 6 datasets.
-- **GSE30577** - Rabies
-- **GSE42264** - Measles
-- **GSE44331** - Vesicular Stomatitis Virus
-- **GSE51365** - Gammaherpesvirus 68
-- **GSE53784** - West Nile Virus & Japanese Encephalitis Virus
-- **GSE91074** - Venezuelan Equine Encephalitis Virus

-## Analysis Workflow

-Here’s the revised Analysis Workflow section, with steps logically grouped and without specific functions and output objects:

----

 ## Analysis Workflow